Lumind312/Pixel-People-Prod-Optimization/README.md

 * Embassy's multipler/maxCPS is listed for x1, it was fixed to x2.
 * Funeral Parlor lists Gravedigger as "Grave Digger".
 It was fixed to be one word.<br>

+Some pages had extra jobs from before the remastered version, so I manually wrote those rows in.

+I wanted to further pinpoint an optimal coin output, so I added time as a column and calculated the total CPS for each building.
+It can further be implemented for choices during execution.

 ## Attempted solution 1:
 * Naive approach: Just put people into random allowed jobs and permutate until we get the right answer.
 * This will be very slow.
 Assuming that each job can go into a maximum of 3 jobs, that would be a space complexity of O(3^*n*), where *n* is 430.
 So let's not.